LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 - **Is not a new language**: We consciously chose not to create a new language.
 Instead we wanted to enable developers to use their existing Scala language skills, and deliver a template markup syntax that enables an awesome HTML construction workflow with your language of choice.
 - **Works with any Text Editor**: Doesn’t require a specific tool and enables you to be productive in any plain old text editor.

-Play templates are compiled, so you'll be notified of any errors directly in your browser:
+Play templates are compiled, so you’ll be notified of any errors directly in your browser:

 [[templatesError.png]]